 This horse breed is popular for its friendly temperament and personality.
 This is why they make excellent family horses.
 Haflingers are also big and strong enough for most family members to ride on.

 The Falabella is known to be the smallest horse breed in the world.
-The first-ever Falabella horse was registered in 1940 in Argentina by Julio Falabella which is how the breed acquired its namesake.
+The first-ever Falabella horse was registered in 1940 in Argentina by Julio Falabella which is how the breed acquired its name.
 The Falabella family developed these miniature horses through crossbreeding with Shetland and Welsh ponies.

 One of the most interesting things about the Falabella horse is that its body is perfectly proportional, allowing it to breed naturally.